instadeepai/jumanji/README.md

 - Random agent.
 - A2C agent.

-These are also the agents that our benchmark performance across all environments are based on.
-We encourage you to implement your own agent and beat our benchmarks!
+These agents can be found [here](jumanji/training/).
-> ⚠️ The training pipelines and agents in the subpackage `jumanji/training` are purely meant to provide
+> ⚠️ The example agents in `jumanji/training` are **only** meant to serve as inspiration for how you can
-> inspiration for how you can implement your own agent.
-Jumanji is first and foremost a library of
+> implement your own agent.
+Jumanji is first and foremost a library of environments - as such, the
-> environments - as such, the agents and networks will not be maintained to a production standard.
+> agents and networks will **not** be maintained to a production standard.

 For more information on how to use the example agents, see the [training guide](docs/guides/training.md).